Nigerian Tax System 2026

 Development Levy (4%) New 2026

-A unified 4% levy on company profits replacing the old Education Tax (2.5%), NASENI (0.25%), NITDA (1%), and Police Trust Fund.
-Small companies and non-residents are fully exempt.
+A unified 4% levy replacing Education Tax (2.5%), NASENI (0.25%), NITDA (1%), and Police Trust Fund.
+Small companies are fully exempt.

-Simplified compliance: One 4% Development Levy replaces 4–5 separate levies with separate filings.
+NTA 2025, Section 59 · Effective 1 January 2026Simplified: One 4% Development Levy replaces 4–5 separate levies with separate filings.
 Computed on assessable profit.
 Small companies (turnover ≤₦100M) are fully exempt.

-Development Levy Calculator
+Dev Levy Calculator

 Determines small company status.
 Turnover ≤₦100M = exempt from this levy.